 Total knee Replacement

-A normal knee acts like a hinge joint between the femur (upper leg bone) and tibia and fibula (lower leg bones).
-The surfaces where the bones come together can wear out over time, typically due to osteoporosis, arthritis or other conditions which cause swelling and pain.
-This is where a total knee replacement surgery at Coastal Orthopedics can help.
+A normal knee acts like a hinge joint between the femur (thigh bone) and tibia and fibula (lower leg bones).
+The joint surfaces where the bones come together are covered with articular cartilage which wears out over time like the tread of a tire.
+This progressive loss of articular cartilage is called arthritis and is related to age, gender, genetics, race, trauma, occupation, and body mass.
+When nonoperative treatment is not effective is where a total knee replacement surgery at Coastal Orthopedics can help.

 What is a Total Knee Replacement Surgery?

 Also referred to as knee arthroplasty, total knee replacement is a common orthopedic surgery used for replacing worn or damaged knee surfaces.
-When a surgeon replaces these surfaces with a "prosthesis" or implant, it will increase mobility and relieve pain, which allows you to get back to your regular, daily activities.
+When a surgeon replaces these surfaces with a "prosthesis" or implant, the intention is to relieve pain and increase mobility, which allows you to get back to living your active life.

-During any type of knee replacement, the surgeon removes the damaged bone and cartilage of the knee surface as well as some soft tissues.
+During any type of knee replacement, the surgeon removes the remaining damaged cartilage and a small portion of bone and soft tissues.
 Ultimately, the objective of this procedure is to provide you with a pain-free, long-lasting knee so you can return to your everyday activities.